 We had been there a few years earlier when the Governor-General, Sir Arthur Porritt had made an official visit to Stratford.
 That had been a great experience, so we had very positive feelings about the High School.
 The Governor-General had stood up and made a short speech and told us he was very pleased to see us and that we could all have an extra day’s holiday.
 In our eyes, anybody who could award us a day off school was obviously a great guy.

 We now had to visit the High School once more, this time to sit in the big assembly hall and complete our entrance exam.
 The reason for this test was to grade us, so that we could then be streamed into the right class.
 Of course, we did not really understand any of this but the exam itself was multichoice and for me, this was fantastic.
 No requirement to write anything.
-I just had to tick lots of boxes.
+I just had to tick the right boxes.
 It was a doddle.

 In addition to the stamps celebrating the anniversary of Ernest Rutherford’s birth, there was also a stamp to mark the 50th anniversary of the ‘Rotary International’ in New Zealand.
 I had no idea what the Rotary Club was but I do remember a gold Rotary symbol up on one of the power poles, visible as you drove into Stratford.
 As it was in gold, I assumed it must be something very special.
 Years later, around 2008 I joined Rotary and have been an active member ever since.